Angrboða: Giantess in Ironwood

 This stanza is paraphrased by Snorri Sturluson in Gylfaginning:

 Then spoke Gangleri: ‘What is the origin of the wolves?’

 High said: ‘A certain giantess lives east of Midgard in a forest called Ironwood.
 In that forest live trollwives called Iarnvidiur.
 The ancient giantess breeds as sons many giants and all in wolf shapes, and it is from them that these wolves are descended.
 And they say that from this clan will come a most mighty one called Moongarm.
 He will fill himself with the lifeblood of everyone that dies, and he will swallow heavenly bodies and spatter heaven and all the skies with blood.
 As a result the sun will lose its shine and winds will then be violent and will rage to and fro.
 Thus it says in Voluspa:

 In the east lives the old one, in Ironwood, and breeds there Fenrir’s kind.
 Out of them all comes one in particular, sun’s snatcher in troll’s guise.

 He gorges the life of doomed men, reddens gods' halls with red gore.
 Dark is sunshine for summers after, all weathers hostile.
 Know you yet, or what?’

 — 12–14, trans.
 A. Faulkes, 1987.

 In the stanza 42 of Völuspá, Eggþér is portrayed as the herder of the jötunn who lives in Járnviðr (Ironwood).
 Peter H. Salus and Paul B. Taylor argue that he may have been Angrboða's wolf-herder.

-In popular culture

-In God of War Ragnarök (2022), Angrboða (in-game spelt as Angrboda) appears as a recurring character in the story.

-Saturn's moon Angrboda is named after her.